Amorphophallus konjac

-The perennial species forms a corm, the stem of which produces a purplish flower.
-It is native to China and is cultivated in East and Southeast Asia.
-Food made from the corm (Note: often colloquially referred to as a yam, though it is not related to tubers of the family Dioscoreaceae) is known by its Japanese name, konnyaku.
-(Note: /ja/) It can be made into white or black cake, as well as a kind of noodle called shirataki.
+Native to China and cultivated in East and Southeast Asia, the perennial species forms a corm, the stem of which produces a purplish flower.
+Food made from the corm (Note: The corm is often colloquially referred to as a yam, though it is not related to tubers of the family Dioscoreaceae.) is known as konnyaku in Japanese (Note: /ja/) – which can be made into white or black cake, as well as a kind of noodle called shirataki – or as the Chinese 魔芋 móyù, a term that also refers to the plant itself.

+Moyu was first domesticated in Southwest China about 2000 years ago, where Yi people and other early cultivators developed methods to detoxify the naturally irritating corm through repeated boiling and the use of alkaline ash water.
+These techniques enabled the plant to transition from a toxic wild tuber to a fiber-rich food source, and they form the basis of the traditional processing methods still used in parts of China today.

 Description

 It is a perennial plant, growing from a large corm up to 25 cm (10 in) in diameter.
 The single leaf is up to 1.3 m (4 ft) across, bipinnate, and divided into numerous leaflets.
 The flowers are produced on a spathe enclosed by a dark purple spadix up to 55 cm (22 in) long.

-It is a relative of the titan arum (A. titanum), one of the largest flowering plants in the world and a congener of konjac.
+It is a relative of the titan arum (A. titanum), one of the largest flowering plants in the world and a congener of moyu.

+All parts of the moyu plant are toxic, with the corm being the most poisonous.
+It cannot be eaten raw and must be processed before consumption.
+Poisoning can cause burning, itching pain, and swelling of the tongue and throat if digested.